 £650,000 funding is available to enhance the centre of Kirkwall and increase people’s enjoyment and appreciation of the town centre.
 In July 2016 we started asking groups about their ideas.

-We have written and talked to a number of town centre groups including Age Concern, Orkney Heritage Society, Orkney Tourism Group, Visit Orkney, members of Scottish Youth Parliament etc. to get their views and thoughts.
+We wrote and talked to a number of town centre groups including Age Concern, Orkney Heritage Society, Orkney Tourism Group, Visit Orkney, members of Scottish Youth Parliament etc. to get their views and thoughts.

-The Kirkwall and St Ola Community Council and Kirkwall BID have been actively involved to shape ideas through looking at what areas should be improved, current issues and setting out the aims for any future improvements.
+The Kirkwall and St Ola Community Council and Kirkwall BID were actively involved in shaping ideas through looking at what areas should be improved, current issues and setting out the aims for any future improvements.